-Demonstrate the use of Motion Blocks by developing My First Script (refer Page 71 of the main course book).
+Demonstrate the use of Motion Blocks by developing My First Script.

-Explain the use of Events Blocks as used to sense events that run the script and their identifying colour code as yellow.
+Explain the use of Events Blocks as used to sense events that run the script and their identifying colour code as brown.

-Share the use of Control Blocks as used to control the scripts and their identifying colour code as amber.
+Share the use of Control Blocks as used to control the scripts and their identifying colour code as gold.

-Tell the students about the use of Sound Blocks as used to control sound, its playback and volume and their identifying colour code as dark pink.
+Tell the students about the use of Sound Blocks as used to control sound, its playback and volume and their identifying colour code as pink.